urbansim/LBNL_DEMOS/README.md

 ### The `configs\` directory
 The `configs\` directory contains the different `.yaml` configuration files to run each of the DEMOS and urbansim models.
 The configuration files follow the format based on UrbanSim Templates (https://github.com/UDST/urbansim_templates).
-Each configuration file contains a model specification, the input and output tables, along with filtering conditions for input and output subpopulations (e.g.: when models are only applicable to subpopulations, such as the laborforce participation model)
+Each configuration file (see here for example) contains a model specification, the input and output tables, along with filtering conditions for input and output subpopulations (e.g.: when models are only applicable to subpopulations, such as the laborforce participation model)
+The DEMOS models specification files are as follows:

+1. `demos_birth.yaml`
+2. `demos_mortality.yaml`
+3. `demos_single_to_x.yaml`
+4. `demos_married_to_x.yaml`

 ### The `data\` directory:
 This directory contains the different data files needed to run the DEMOS model.
 Specifically, it includes the following files:

-1.
-2.
-3.
+1. The input synthetic population for the region,
+2. Calibration data including observed outcomes between two specific years, with files in this nomenclature: `calibration_xxx_2010_2050.csv`
+3. Post-processing mapping matrix to update household roles when applicable `.csv`
-4.
+4. Income growth rates `.csv`

 ### `variables.py`
 The file variables.py contains Python code defining and creating various types of variables necessary for use within the DEMOS models.